turingschool/front-end-curriculum/lessons/module-1/css-1.md

 ### Your turn

-With your partner, answer the questions below.
+With your partner, answer the questions below:

 * Can you add two classes to an element?
 * Which class takes precedent?
 * Can you add both an id and a class to an element?
 * which takes precedent?

 ## All the Elements are Boxes
 Each element is a rectangular box.
 CSS leverages "the box model" to control layout and design.
 An HTML element is comprised of its content and the margins, borders, padding surrounding it.
 Boxes are "stacked" in the order they appear in your HTML.
 You can stack them horizontally, vertically, and in the z-plane.